-- 1. There shall be a Careers Service Syndicate which shall consist of: - (a) the Vice-Chancellor (or a duly appointed deputy) as Chair; - (b) four members of the Regent House appointed by the Council; - (c) twelve members of the Regent House nominated by the Colleges, in sequential rotation; - (d) the members of the Careers Service Committee in classes (f), (g), and (h); - (e) not more than twelve persons co-opted by the Syndicate, to include members of employer organizations and the postdoctoral community.
+- 1. There shall be a Careers Service Syndicate which shall consist of: - syndreate which shan consist of. - (a) the Vice-Chancellor (or a duly appointed deputy) as Chair; - (b) four members of the Regent House appointed by the Council; - (c) twelve members of the Regent House nominated by the Colleges, in sequential rotation; - (d) the members of the Careers Service Committee in classes (f), (g), and (h); - (e) not more than twelve persons co-opted by the Syndicate, to include members of employer organizations and the postdoctoral community.